saikirangurijal/cloudcentersuite/Content/Networking/Infoblox/README.md

 ##### Detailed steps for configuring a Callout

-Step 1 : Please point to cisco cloud suite documentation for configuring callout bundles in strategy.
+Step 1 : Please refer the documentation on how to configure call out scripts [here](https://docs.cloudcenter.cisco.com/display/SHARED/VM+Naming+and+IPAM+Strategies)

 Step 2 : Deploy an application.